HtmlUnit/htmlunit-core-js/README.md

 * Create the version on Github
     * login to Github and open project https://github.com/HtmlUnit/htmlunit-core-js
     * click Releases > Draft new release
-    * fill the tag and title field with the release number (e.g. 1.1.0)
+    * fill the tag and title field with the release number (e.g. 2.32)
     * write some notes about the release
     * and publish the release

-* Update the version number in pom.xml to start next snapshot development
+    * Update the version number in build.gradle to start next snapshot development
     * Update the htmlunit pom to use the new release

 ## Authors